HavenGoitom/Django-Projects/README.md

-# 💊 Project One: MedMinder
+# 💊 Project 1: MedMinder

 A Django fullstack app to help you **track meds like a boss**.